4+ Acre Waterfront Estate Up for Auction in Merritt Island, FL.

-NAPLES, Fla., March 8, 2022 /PRNewswire/ -- ELITE AUCTIONS, a leader in luxury real estate auctions and marketing, announced the latest addition to its lineup of luxury residential real estate listings selling at auction without reserve.
+NAPLES, Fla., March 9, 2022 /PRNewswire-PRWeb/ -- ELITE AUCTIONS, a leader in luxury real estate auctions and marketing, announced the latest addition to its lineup of luxury residential real estate listings selling at auction without reserve.

-Going to the auction block March 26 is 5030 Valle Collina Ln, a 10,914 sq-ft private residence built on a bluff and overlooking 4.19 acres between a lake and two rivers on Florida's Space Coast.
+Going to the auction block March 26 is 5030 Valle Collina Ln, Merritt Island, FL, a 10,914 sq-ft private residence built on a bluff and overlooking 4.19 acres between a lake and two rivers on Florida's Space Coast.

 Commenting on the announcement and the current trend of rising property values nationally, Randy Haddaway, founder and CEO of Elite Auctions said, "Waterfront luxury properties like this one are always in high demand, whether home prices and key interest rates are on the rise or not; it's scarcity that's driving demand on the Space Coast here in Florida, and elsewhere, and anything that's both rare and highly coveted isn't going to go wanting for a new owner for very long."